-First thing is to learn is the language behind assessing a wine.
-Every wine has a story; learning the lingo is how we tell it.
-Generally, we are looking at the color & appearance of the wine, the smell of the aromas and the way the wine feels on the palate.
-We’ve listed a breakdown of each of these categories- what to look for and how to improve your understanding of it.
-As a note, It’s best to be consistent and taste in this order.
-Keep in mind also that these tips are for learning to recognize what you should look for in a glass.
-Putting those concepts together and associating them with specific grape varietals (i.e. identifying wine in a blind tasting), is much more complex, as also requires understanding which characteristics are typical with various grape varietals.
+First, learn the language behind assessing a wine.
+Every wine has a story.
+Learning the lingo is how we tell it.
+Generally, we are looking at the color and appearance of the wine, the smell of the aromas and the way the wine feels on the palate.
+We’ve listed a breakdown of each of these categories to help you learn how to taste wine.
+These are the aspects of wine to look for in order to improve your understanding of it.
+As a note, it’s best to be consistent and taste in this order.

 What am I looking for?
-The appearance of the wine includes the hue (color/shade of the wine), the intensity of the color (on the spectrum from clear to opaque), the brightness (does it shine or is it dull), any presence of bubbles or sediment and the viscosity (“legs”).
+The appearance of the wine includes the hue (color/shade of the wine) and the intensity of the color (on the spectrum from clear to opaque).
+Additionally, appearance covers the brightness (does it shine or is it dull), plus any presence of bubbles or sediment and the viscosity (“legs”).

 What am I looking for?
 Here we talk about the structure, the texture and the flavor, especially as it compares to the nose.
 Notice the texture from the beginning, middle and to the end of the wine.
 The finish of the wine- a huge hallmark of quality- is how long the flavors intermingle on the palate.

 Texture is always a sensual subject.
 Take time to feel the wine in your mouth before you drink it.
 Words like silk, velvet, chalk and grit are often used to describe the texture.
 Notice the difference between the beginning, middle and end.
 Is it one note, or does it evolve on the palate?
 Is it round, juicy or angular on the mid palate?